#ExpoWave: WAVE, how collective ingenuity is changing the world.

 Beyond this theoric content, the visitors were encouraged to answer the quiz “Which Innowaver are you?”, to propose new addresses on the Berlin collective ingenuity map and above all to participate to workshops.
 The visitors were invited to think like true makers.

 Thanks to these workshops, WAVE visitors have experimented the makers spirit in a creative atmosphere.

-WAVE Berlin edition has been a great adventure which gathered students, BNP Paribas collaborators and clients and makers from Europe and Africa.
+WAVE Berlin (unavailable link) edition has been a great adventure which gathered students, BNP Paribas collaborators and clients and makers from Europe and Africa.

 Next step of WAVE exhibition will be Brussels in November 2016.
 Brussels’ edition will celebrate sharing economy!

 WAVEwww.wave-innovation.com (unavailable link)